Painting & Drawing

 David Antonio Cruz

-David Antonio Cruz uses painting and performance to explore the visibility and intersectionality of brown, black, and queer bodies.
-Cruz is a professor at the SMFA at Tufts University.
-He has exhibited at the Brooklyn Museum, National Portrait Gallery, and was awarded the Joan Mitchell Painting and Sculptor Grant.
+David Antonio Cruz uses painting and performance to explore the visibility and intersectionality of brown, black and queer bodies.
+Cruz is a professor and Concentration Head of Painting at Columbia University School of the Arts.
+He has exhibited at the Brooklyn Museum, National Portrait Gallery, ICA Philadelphia, and was awarded the Joan Mitchell Painting and Sculptor Grant.
 He received his MFA from Yale University.

 David Antonio Cruz, i'llcutfromthemiddletogetabetterslice